-FINANCIAL ARRANGEMENTS: The fee for Northern Tanzania is \$16,995 per person in double occupancy from Arusha.
+FINANCIAL ARRANGEMENTS: The fee for Northern Tanzania is \$18,995 per person in double occupancy from Arusha.
 This includes all meals from breakfast on Day 3 to lunch on Day 18, accommodations as stated in the itinerary, ground transportation during the tour, the flight between Arusha and Mwanza on Day 4, gratuities, and guide services provided by the tour leaders.
 It does not include airfare from your home to Tanzania and return, airport departure taxes, alcoholic beverages, special gratuities, phone calls, laundry, or items of a personal nature.
 Rates are based upon group tariffs; if the tour does not have sufficient registration, a small-party supplement may have to be charged.

-The single supplement for this tour is \$975.
+The single supplement for this tour is \$950.
 You will be charged a single supplement if you desire single accommodations, or if you prefer to share but have no roommate and we cannot provide one for you.

 REGISTRATION & DEPOSIT: To register for this tour, please contact the VENT office.
 The initial deposit for this tour is \$1,000 per person.
-A second deposit of \$3,000 is due 210 days prior to departure (July 20, 2024).
+A second deposit of \$3,000 is due 210 days prior to departure (July 19, 2025).
 If you prefer to pay your deposits using a credit card, the deposits must be made with MasterCard or Visa at the time of registration.
 If you would like to pay your initial deposit by check, money order, or bank transfer, your tour space will be held for 10 days to allow time for the VENT office to receive your deposit and completed registration form.
 The VENT registration form (available from the VENT office or by download at https://ventbird.com) should be completed, signed, and returned to the VENT office.

 PAYMENTS: All tour payments may be made by credit card (MasterCard or Visa), check, money order, or bank transfer (contact the VENT office for bank transfer information).
-These include initial deposits, second deposits, interim payments, final balances, special arrangements, etc. Full payment of the tour fee is due 150 days (September 18, 2024) prior to the tour departure date.
+These include initial deposits, second deposits, interim payments, final balances, special arrangements, etc. Full payment of the tour fee is due 150 days (September 20, 2025) prior to the tour departure date.

-MEDICAL EVACUATION INSURANCE REQUIREMENT: This tour visits remote locations where immediate access to primary medical care may NOT be available.
-For this reason, travel insurance which covers you for emergency evacuation is required for participation on this tour.
+MEDICAL EVACUATION INSURANCE/PROTECTION REQUIREMENT: This tour visits remote locations where immediate access to primary medical care may not be available.
+For this reason, travel insurance/travel protection which covers you for emergency evacuation is required for participation on this tour.
 This coverage is included in the Ripcord Rescue Travel InsuranceTM program.
-Through Ripcord, "emergency evacuation" can be purchased as a stand-alone benefit or as part of a comprehensive travel insurance policy.
-If you choose not to purchase insurance through Ripcord, you are required to obtain it through another provider.
+Alternatively, comparable service can be obtained through Medjet and its MedjetAssist plan.
+If you choose not to purchase insurance/travel protection through Ripcord or Medjet, you are required to obtain it through another provider.
+Please refer to the TRAVEL INSURANCE/TRAVEL PROTECTION section for additional information.